MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/unified-routing-faqs.md

 Yes, you can update the limit.
 More information: [How the limit on offering a work item repeatedly to an agent works](assignment-methods.md#limits-on-offering-a-work-item-repeatedly-to-an-agent)

-## Route to most-idle agent
+## Route to least-active agent

-### For which channels is routing to most-idle agent (preview) available?
+### For which channels is routing to least-active agent available?

-In the preview release, the feature is available for the voice channel only.
+The feature is available for the voice channel only.

+### Does the agent sign-in time affect in the calculation of the least active agent?

+The agent’s "last capacity release time for a voice call" is the only parameter used by the least-active assignment method.
+The agent sign-in times don't affect the capacity release time.

-### Is presence used in determining the most-idle agent?
+### Is presence used in determining the least-active agent?

 No, presence isn't used.
 Only capacity release information is taken into account.

-### Does the agent sign-in time affect in the calculation of the most-idle agent?
+### Does the agent sign-in time affect in the calculation of the least-active agent?

-The agent’s last capacity release time only affects the idle time used by the most-idle assignment method.
+The agent’s last capacity release time only affects the time used by the least-active assignment method.
 The agent sign-in times don't impact the capacity release time.

 ### How is a tie-breaker scenario resolved if two or more agents match the idle time?

-If the last capacity release time, which is the time since the agent is idle, is the same for two matching agents, then assignment will be done in a round-robin manner.
+If the last capacity release time is the same for two matching agents, then assignment is done in a round-robin manner.

-### Can I see diagnostics for routing to the most-idle agent?
+### Can I see diagnostics for routing to the least-active agent?

 Yes, the assignment method stage displays the assignment method that's used.